Ground-state properties and structure evolutions of odd-$A$ transuranium Bk isotopes from deformed relativistic Hartree-Bogoliubov theory in continuum: SUMMARY

 Second, DRHBc predicts more delicate shell structures.
 Besides the major shell closures at $N = 184, 258$, which can also be predicted by RCHB, possible sub-shells at $N = 142, 150, 162, 178, 218$, and $230$ are identified by the locations of the peaks of the two-neutron gaps $\delta_{\rm 2n}$ and vanishing neutron pairing energies $E_{\rm pair}^n$ within the framework of DRHBc.
 Furthermore, distinct kink structures are revealed for $S_{\rm 2p}$ and $\lambda_{\rm p}$ at the shell closures of $N=184, 258$.

-Finally, according to the evolutions of the ground state deformation $\beta_2$, the nuclear shape undergoes prolate, oblate, and spherical transitions between two shell closures.
+Third, according to the evolutions of the ground state deformation $\beta_2$, the nuclear shape undergoes prolate, oblate, and spherical transitions between two shell closures.
 Obvious prolate dominance has been noted in large mass ranges with $134\leqslant N\leqslant 168$ and $190\leqslant N\leqslant 236$, while nuclear shapes are spherical at shell closures of $N=184, 258$ and oblate in a short range before reaching the shell closures.
+The spin-parity $K^\pi$ of Bk isotopes in their ground states have been given, with the predominant values $3/2^-$, $7/2^-$, $3/2^+$ and $5/2^+$ in the prolate region while $7/2^-$, $11/2^+$, and $13/2^+$ in the oblate region.
 Besides, there are some regions with prolate-to-oblate transitions with energy competition between oblate and prolate minima.
 Possible shape coexistence for $^{267}$Bk and $^{331}$Bk is predicted by DRHBc, which is supported by the TRHBc calculations for $^{331}$Bk but inclined to $\gamma$-soft for $^{267}$Bk.

+Finally, based on the DRHBc calculations, the angle-averaged density distributions for neutrons, protons, and nuclear matter, as well as their respective distributions along and perpendicular to the symmetry axis, have been systematically investigated.
+For $^{281}$Bk and $^{355}$Bk in spherical shapes, the density distributions remain nearly uniform in different directions.
+In contrast, prolate isotopes exhibit enhanced density distributions along the symmetry axis ($\theta = 0^\circ$), whereas oblate isotopes display increased density along $\theta = 90^\circ$.
+The evolution of neutron, proton, and charge radii as functions of neutron number has been further examined, revealing pronounced kink structures at neutron shell closures of $N = 184$ and $N = 258$.
+Compared to spherical RCHB calculations, the inclusion of deformation effects in DRHBc calculations leads to significant enhancements of the radii for open-shell isotopes.